Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

-Consider interviewing customers to find out how they talk about your product.
-Another idea is to add customer reviews to your PDPs.
+Interview customers to find out how they talk about your products — and then refresh your content accordingly.
+You may also want to add customer reviews to your PDPs.

-One of the most under-rated SEO strategies for ecommerce brands is adding schema markup to your product description pages.
+One of the most underrated SEO strategies for brands is adding schema markup to your product description pages.

 A schema markup involves implementing structured data on your product pages to help Google better understand your product details.

-By paying attention to holiday shopping trends and optimizing your product pages, you can drastically improve your performance and customers’ shopping experiences.
+By paying attention to holiday ecommerce trends and optimizing your product pages accordingly, you can drastically improve your performance and customers’ shopping experiences.